On the beat

 Kath Radford has always had a desire to help people and make a difference.
 When she first left school she wanted to become a nutritionist, however after taking some chemistry papers at university she discovered that typical theoretical study wasn’t for her.
 So instead she came to Otago Polytechnic to study sport, swapping book-based learning for a more practical hands-on approach.

-In just over two years, Kath graduated with the Diploma in Applied Sport and Exercise Leadership (Level 5) with two specialties: Sports Management and Coaching and Personal Training and Exercise Prescription*.
+In just over two years, Kath graduated with two Level 5 specialties, Sports Management and Coaching and Personal Training and Exercise Prescription.

 "My classes were quite small and personal.
 There was lots of quality time to ask questions and we got to have quite a good relationship with the lecturers.